CameronCSS/Programming-Languages/README.md

 &nbsp; &nbsp;:arrow_right_hook: - Learned the power of Pandas and PyQt5 libraries.
 Also learned the importance of notating code for Bug fixing in the future.

+## R* Projects
+<a href="https://github.com/CameronCSS/Programming-Languages/tree/main/Comparing%20Phone%20Prices%20in%20R" target="new">Comparing Phone Prices in R</a>

+&nbsp; &nbsp;:arrow_right_hook: - Explored and cleaned a cell phone price dataset found on [Kaggle](https://www.kaggle.com/datasets/rkiattisak/mobile-phone-price).

+<a href="https://github.com/CameronCSS/Programming-Languages/tree/main/R-Basics" target="new">R* Basics</a>

+&nbsp; &nbsp;:arrow_right_hook: - Made a full breakdown detailing the basic functions and uses of the R* programming language.

 ## Javascript Projects
 <a href="https://github.com/CameronCSS/Programming-Languages/tree/main/Javascript" target="new">Javascript Code</a>

 &nbsp; &nbsp;:arrow_right_hook: - A repo full of my Javascript code.
 Lots of custom stuff made to work on Carrd websites.

-## Basics of R*
-<a href="https://github.com/CameronCSS/Programming-Languages/tree/main/R-Basics" target="new">R* Basics</a>

-&nbsp; &nbsp;:arrow_right_hook: - Made a full breakdown detailing the basic functions and uses of the R* programming language.

 ----